-Management of FoE QA process is governed internally by committee, and through various reporting lines to the validating university, which also reviews the quality of teaching; programme design and development, assessment, internal and external validation, student feedback, and student experience.
+Management of FoE QA process is governed internally by committee, and through various reporting lines to the validating university, which also reviews the quality of teaching; programme design and

 All staff engage in research and professional engagement to keep abreast of subject knowledge and pedagogy.
 All new staff receive comprehensive induction and are supported in their first year of appointment by more experienced tutors.
 All staff undergo regular peer review of their teaching and annual appraisal which includes review of research interests.
 In addition, regular INSET and FoE Planning Days provide opportunities for ensuring all staff are fully conversant with QA.